-Jarratt Hall staff will, provided these duties do not endanger their own safety
+Vale site staff will, provided these duties do not endanger their own safety

 1. Supervise the evacuation and report details of the incident to the University Security Control 2.
-Stop re-entry to the flat until Security confirm that re-entry is allowed.
-3. Ensure that the Fire Service have vehicular access onto the site
+Stop re-entry to the flat until the Fire Service arrive 3.
+Ensure that the Fire Service have vehicular access onto the site

-2.9 Personal evacuation plans
+2.9.
+Personal evacuation plans